-Salting meat can be accomplished by adding salt (dry), or in brine.
+Salting meat can be accomplished by adding salt (dry), or, in brine.

 Salt brine curing simply involves making a brine containing salt.
 Age-old tradition was to add salt to the brine until it floated an egg.
-Today it is preferred to use a hydrometer or to carefully mix measured ingredients from a reliable recipe.
+Today it is preferred to use a hydrometer.
+Or to carefully mix measured ingredients from a reliable recipe.
 Once mixed and placed into a suitable container, the food is submerged in the salt brine.
 Brine curing usually produces an end product that is less salty compared to dry curing.
 Injection of brine into the meat can also speed the curing process.

-In general, you simply rinse the fresh meat in cool water, then pour a thin layer of salt (generally kosher salt – which is simply larger grain salt) all over the meat and rub it in.
-Next, hang or set the meat out in a cool environment (under 60 degrees Fahrenheit, but not below freezing) for a couple weeks to dry it out some.
+In general, you simply rinse the fresh meat in cool water.
+Then pour a thin layer of salt (generally kosher salt – which is simply coarser salt) all over the meat and rub it in.
+Next, hang or set the meat out in a cool environment (under 50 degrees Fahrenheit, but not below freezing) for a couple weeks to dry it out some.
 Before cooking the meat, rinse off the salt with water.